NEW GNSS NETWORK TO DEVELOP AN EFFECTIVE EARLY WARNING FOR ASIA MINOR

 THE TEXTANT GNSS NETWORK PROJECT

-Our project aims to establish a network of 6-7 TEXtant® GNSS systems in the Asia Minor region, covering countries such as Turkey, Syria, Lebanon, Israel, Egypt, and Jordan, to monitor daily crustal plate movements.
+Our project aims to establish a network of 6-7 TEXtant® GNSS systems in the Asia Minor region, covering countries such as Turkey, Syria, Lebanon, Saudi Arabia, Egypt, and Jordan, to monitor daily crustal plate movements.
 We are committed to donating this first startup GNSS network to aid in disaster prevention and preparedness efforts in the affected region.

 The installation of the TEXtant® GNSS network system in key locations throughout the region will provide researchers and emergency management authorities with a reliable network of monitoring equipment.
 This will help to identify potential earthquake hazards and provide warning to those in affected areas.
 Our goal is to establish an effective and networked early warning system for earthquakes to protect people and regions affected by upcoming earthquakes.